Stats & Training

 Step 3Nidoking ✓

-Base 85 Speed is workable — faster than some, slower than many.
-On offense, Nidoking is a mixed attacker — base 102 Attack and 85 Sp.
-Atk.
+Base 85 Speed is workable.
+Faster than some, slower than many.
+On offense, Nidoking is a physical attacker with base 92 Attack.
 Defensively?
 Enough bulk to take a hit or two.
-Best used as an attacker.

 One of the original 151, Nidoking has appeared in 19 games — most mainline games.
 From Red & Blue through the latest titles, it's rarely been left out of a regional Pokedex.